Critical behavior of ferromagnets CrI3, CrBr3, CrGeTe3, and anti-ferromagnet FeCl2: a detailed first-principles study: Magnetic structure model

 We model the pair-wise exchange interaction tensors $J_{ij}$ as a parameterized continuous function of distance ($r_{ij}=r_i-r_j$), azimuthal angle ($\theta_{ij}$, illustrated in Fig.~\ref{f:illustration2}(d)), and the in-plane angle $\phi_{ij}$, between atoms $i$ and $j$.
 Typically for monolayers, only up to the nearest-neighbor exchange interaction has been used by most of the previous works~\cite{sample26,CrI_bad,CrGeTe_bad} because going beyond the nearest-neighbor interaction increases the number of non-zero $J_{ij}$ tensors rapidly~\cite{beyond_J}.
 We go beyond the nearest-neighbor interaction and also take into account the out-of-plane exchange interactions for layered materials, but a continuous function to approximate $J_{ij}$ helps in reducing the number of $J_{ij}$ tensors.
 The elements of the $J_{ij}$ tensor then read, $J^{\alpha\beta}(r_{ij},\theta_{ij},\phi_{ij})$ where, $\alpha,\beta \in$~\{$x,y,z$\}.
 Using the parametrized $J^{\alpha\beta}(r_{ij},\theta_{ij},\phi_{ij})$ yields a parametrized Heiseberg Hamiltonian.
 Since we only consider layered materials in this paper with a 3-fold rotational symmetry axis, we assume the exchange interaction to be isotropic in-plane and to be independent of the in-plane angle.
 We further denote $J(r,\theta)$ omitting the in-plane angle $\phi_{ij}$.

 The functions $J^{\alpha\beta}(r_{ij},\theta_{ij})$ are obtained by fitting the energies obtained from the parametrized Heisenberg Hamiltonian to the total energies calculated using the first-principles calculations for several magnetic configurations including, ferromagnetic, ferrimagnetic, and anti-ferromagnetic configurations.
 Having obtained optimal $J^{\alpha\beta}(r_{ij},\theta_{ij})$, we calculate the critical temperature by simulating the phase change of the parameterized Heisenberg Hamiltonian of Eq.~(\ref{e:hamiltonian}), using the 3D Monte-Carlo algorithm.
-The details on our computational procedure including the exact parametrized form are provided in section~\ref{s:method2}.
+The details on our computational procedure including the exact parametrized functional form, the algorithm to obtain the parameters of the functional form, and the calculation of critical temperatures using MC simulations, are provided in Section~\ref{s:method2}.

+Our method of parameterizing Heisenberg Hamiltonian only relies on ground state calculations of supercells and differs from the computationally more expensive spin-spiral method which relies on the generalized Bloch condition~\cite{ref1,ref2}.
+Fitting a functional form for the $J$-parameters, decaying at long distances, is computationally more efficient than the spin-spiral method and can be expanded to the study of lattices with random magnetic dopants.